thomasjwebb/monophonic-generator/report.md

 ## V. Conclusion

 ### Free-Form Visualization
 Here we see the performance of the model with different values of previous notes.
-As we can see, increasing the value does increase the score, but it never gets as good as the benchmark model.
+As we can see, increasing the value does increase the score, but even with sky-high number of features, it is still low.
+If the score is to be trusted, then the point of overfitting hasn't been reached.

 ![note predictor performance](img/note_predictor_performance.png "Note Predictor Performance")